Ilagan: Isabela Golf Club

-Ping-Pong central
+Ping-pong central

 Table tennis is also a popular sport in the city.
-It is played regularly in Ping-Pong Central in Francisca Village, Baligatan, and hosted by the Table Tennis Association of Ilagan (TATAC-Ilagan).
+It is played regularly and hosted by the Table Tennis Association of Ilagan (TATAC-Ilagan).
 Regular ranking tournament is held monthly among residents of Ilagan.
 The open tournament is held annually.

 Government

-Local government

-As a component city and the capital of the Province of Isabela, government officials at the provincial level are voted by the electorates of the city.
+As a component city and the capital of the province of Isabela, government officials at the provincial level are voted by the electorates of the city.
 The provincial government has political jurisdiction over the local transactions of the city government.

 The city of Ilagan is governed by a city mayor designated as its local chief executive and by a city council as its legislative body per the Local Government Code.
 The mayor, vice mayor, and councilors are elected directly by the people through an election that is held every three years.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have an SK federation which represents the barangay, headed by the SK chairperson and whose members are called SK councilors.
 All officials are also elected every three years.